Coldcard/firmware/docs/microsd-2fa.md

 conventions.
 Reformating the card will certainly remove this file, so keep that in mind when managing your "special" cards.

+If using COLDCARD Q and both card slot are populated during login make sure that enrolled card is in top slot (slot A).

 ## Menu Settings

 See menu in: `Settings -> Login Settings -> MicroSD 2FA`